You will be able to study the following qualifications in this subject:

 For practical work on computers, we have our specialist lab with a CISCO Academy to develop your skills across networking and cyber security.
 In addition to your Diploma, you will have the opportunity to complete core maths, and you will complete an Extended Project Qualification and/or CISCO certifications.

 Level 2 Units:

-Our links with industry ensure you are equipped with the best and most relevant knowledge.
-For example Microsoft's Global Account Technology Strategist visits our student to give a presentation about AI.
-With also further links to Sopra Steria, UK fast, CISCO, AX Paris and individuals from the IT industry who deliver master classes and lectures about their roles in industry.
+Our industry links ensure you are equipped with the best and most relevant knowledge.
+For example, Microsoft has visited College to give a presentation on Artificial Intelligence.
+Oldham College also has links with Sopra Steria, UK Fast, CISCO, AX Paris and other IT individuals who deliver masterclasses and lectures about their roles.

 Level 2 - Intermediate Apprenticeship in IT Professional (Hardware/Software)

 Level 3 - Advanced Apprenticeship in Infrastructure Technician

 Level 3 - Advanced Apprenticeship in IT & Telecoms Professional (Hardware/Software)